akbaryahya/PokeWP/README.md

  - Expor data list pokemon
  - Snipe+
  - Teleport Pokestop
- - Edit Devices info and support ios (soon)
+ - Edit Devices info and support ios
  - and much more!

 Note:
 -------------------
 If you have troubles (exceptions) when starting and/or you come from an older version try that:
  - Create new empty folder.
  - GO download last build, https://github.com/akbaryahya/PokeBOT/blob/master/build/
  - Download and unzip in new folder
  - Try to execute (PokeBOT.exe) now.